Intelligent Agri-tronics Devices

 - Anand Jayakaran, Clemson University

-- Drones could change future of farming
+- Drone could change the future the future of farming, Aiken Standard

 - The Rise of small UAVs in Precision Agriculture.